AdauryN/filmes-validation/README.md

 ## Team

-The team from CESAR School that made it possible:
+The team from CESAR School that made it possible, and each pair programming partners:

-- Adaury Oliveira
+- Adaury Oliveira - Théo Moura
 - Demetrius Souza
 - Israel Erlich
 - João Pedro Araújo